-The Counselors for Social Justice (CSJ) Code of Ethics was developed by the 2009 - 2010 Counselors for Social Justice (CSJ) Ethics Committee in collaboration with CSJ membership and formally endorsed by the CSJ Board of Directors in September, 2010.
+The Counselors for Social Justice's (CSJ) initial Code of Ethics was developed by the 2009 - 2010 Counselors for Social Justice (CSJ) Ethics Committee in collaboration with CSJ membership and formally endorsed by the CSJ Board of Directors in September, 2010.
+The CSJ code of ethics were revised in 2020 by the Code of Ethics Task Force.
 The CSJ Code of Ethics identifies a set of guiding ethical principles that are particularly relevant for the work professional counselors do from a social justice perspective.
 By specifying action steps in the content of this code, the following information helps to clarify how social justice-oriented counselors can transition ethical intent to ethical practice.
-A full discussion of the rationale for the CSJ Code of Ethics, the historical background of CSJ as an organization, and the development process for the CSJ Ethics Code can be found following the body of the Ethics Code.